julian94/julian94.github.io/TI4/factions/saar.md

 The Template has a commodity limit of 3.

 ## Faction Abilities
+### SCAVENGE
-* SCAVENGE: After you gain control of a planet, gain 1 trade good.
+After you gain control of a planet, gain 1 trade good.

+### NOMADIC
-* NOMADIC: You can score objectives even if you do not control the planets in your home system.
+You can score objectives even if you do not control the planets in your home system.

 ## Promissory Note
-Ragh's Call
+### Ragh's Call
->After you commit 1 or more units to land on a planet:
+After you commit 1 or more units to land on a planet:
->Remove all of the Saar player's ground forces from that planet and place them on a planet controlled by the Saar player.
+Remove all of the Saar player's ground forces from that planet and place them on a planet controlled by the Saar player.
->Then return this card to the Saar player.
+Then return this card to the Saar player.

 ## Faction Technologies
 ![Blue Tech](../images/tech_blue_small.bmp)  Chaos Mapping: